PolyhedronStudio/Q2RTXPerimental/readme.md

 put it at.

 Features currently done:
   - C++-ify the codebase, meaning that it now compiles using a C++ compiler.
-There are exceptions however, one being the 'baseq2' game code, as well as the VKPT code.
-The main reason for keeping VKPT as .c is to make life easy merging in any new Q2RTX VKPT features.
+The only exception being the VKPT code, to make life easy merging in any new Q2RTX VKPT features.
+  - 40hz Tick Rate like Q2RE.
+  - Enabled USE_SMOOTH_DELTA_ANGLES.
+  - Replace (most)_framenum based functionality with that of Q2RE, the gtime_t type approach instead.
+	- AI now has the option to run at 40hz when the AI_HIGH_TICK_RATE flag is set.

 Features certain to be implemented:
   - Client game DLL.